amstevenson/react-training/module-notes/testing_react_apps.md

 ### Running the Tests

-Simply run `npm run test`.
-It will automatically scan for all test files.
+- Use `npm test` to automatically scan for all test files, and run those that have changed.
+- Use `npm test a` to run all tests.

+For the application `react-testing`, all five tests should pass.

+#### Potential Errors When Running Tests

 If you get an error try deleting the `App.test.js` file and then run again.

-For the application `react-testing`, all three tests should pass.
+If there is a silly message saying `No tests found related to files changed since last commit.` , then you can get past this by forcing them all to run by using `npm test a`.

 ### Reference Point for BB Tests